moabitcoin/signfeld/README.md

 ```
 Then install dependencies and software:
 ```
-pip install .           # If you only want to generate a dataset. pip install .[trainer]  # If you also want to train a model.
+pip install .            # If you only want to generate a dataset. pip install .[inference] # Include Inference pip install .[trainer]   # Include Model training
 ```

 ### :whale: Docker